San Martin Unveils Public -Private Coalition to Tackle Deforestation

 The ExpoAmazonica provided an opportunity for the regional government to highlight initiatives it is taking to promote low carbon rural development through a ‘produce-protect’ approach.
 This included a forum on public private alliances to promote deforestation free agriculture, a roundtable on sustainable low emission cacao production, and a day dedicated to discussing sustainable investments in low emission development.
 The forum provided an opportunity to highlight advances that have been achieved in GCF member states in Brazil and Indonesia, and share those lessons learned within the Peruvian context.

-During the Expo, a group of 44 institutions including government institutions, civil society organizations, and governmental institutions joined to launch the San Martín Declaration, which establishes a public - private coalition for "Low Rural Development in Emissions to Achieve Sustainable Jurisdictions in the Peruvian Amazon ".
+During the Expo, a group of 44 institutions including government institutions, civil society organizations, and private companies joined to launch the San Martín Declaration, which establishes a public - private coalition for "Low Rural Development in Emissions to Achieve Sustainable Jurisdictions in the Peruvian Amazon ".

 Hear more from ExpoAmazonica 2017 below (In Spanish and Portuguese), which features Governor Noriega and several partners of the GCF.